 This is an excellent article we have from The Bulletin Magazine, 1984.
-It is the only account we know of that tells what it was like for the VERY LAST group of indigenous Australians to enter contemporary Australian society.
-It is one of the most interesting articles we have on this topic and interestingly involves a few of the artists we have supported for almost 10 years now.
-It is a fascinating read.
+It is the only account we know of that tells what it was like for the very last group of Indigenous Australians to enter contemporary Australian society.
+It's one of the most interesting articles we have on this topic and interestingly involves a few of the artists we have supported for over 10 years.

 COVER STORY PAUL TOOHEY The Pintupi nine became an international sensation when they walked in from the desert 20 years ago.
 Now, the survivors are finally willing to tell their astonishing story of life before - and after - the white man came into their lives.